 The ARC Centre of Excellence’s goal is to provide knowledge that fosters the sustainable use, adaptive governance and effective management of the world’s coral reefs to enhance human wellbeing.
 We achieve this through innovative, collaborative and transdisciplinary research that achieves a better understanding of the science, both social and natural, of the dynamic changes currently occurring on coral reefs worldwide.

-- launch our legacy short films
+- launched our legacy short films

 Dr. Michele Barnes